dataArtisans/da-streamingledger/README.md

 An account in the ledger is identified by a `String` key, and has a `Long` value (its balance).

-We start by defining the stream ledger scope.
+We start by defining the streaming ledger scope.
 All state definitions and transaction functions would be bound to this named scope `"Account Ledger"`.

 ```java